anon-blue/anon.blue/README.txt

 d and is a heavy drug user so use caution. $10,000 reward for his capture!
 Pleas e call (989) 354 - 1800 to report any tips!
 Thank you!
-His social Media with pho tos facebook.com/treandmaryjane Snapchat: life1zhard143 AKA Tre Wayne AKA Tre Me rritt  AKA Tre Bird He is 5'11, 135 pounds, from Alpena MI, has almost a shaved head, and has some facial hair.
+His social Media with pho tos facebook.com/treandmaryjane Snapchat: life1zhard143 AKA Tre Wayne AKA Tre Me rrikki AKA Tre Bird He is 5'11, 135 pounds, from Alpena MI, has almost a shaved head, and has some facial hair.
 He wears glasses off and on and is a heavy metha mphetamine user.
 Could beadsathe Traverse City / Alanta Mi / Lincoin Mi / Alpena MI Areas (Also has a brother in Kentucky)